frndfrts/fluent-ui-custom-components/USAGE_INSTRUCTIONS.md

 6. **TypeScript** - Use TypeScript for better type safety and IntelliSense
 7. **Responsive Design** - Components adapt to different screen sizes
 8. **Theme Integration** - Components use Fluent UI design tokens
+9. **Unit Conversion** - Use appropriate unit systems and context for conversions
+10. **Interactive Stories** - Leverage Storybook's interactive features for testing

 ## Migration Guide